 The way to get a higher score on one of our assessments is to demonstrate deeper understanding.
 Because we're not looking for specific answers there are many pathways to a given score.
 Additionally, our technology allows us to cover a full range of disciplines and big ideas, supporting a diversity of curricula.
 So, although our assessments are standardized, they won't homogenize education.

-We build items, but it's just a tiny part of what we do.
-Our major focus is on building the Lectical Dictionary, which houses the growing body of knowledge we need to make richly educational diagnostic assessments and populate test-taker reports with formative feedback and targeted learning activities.
+Our major focus is on building learning tools that leverage the Lectical Dictionary, which houses the growing body of knowledge we need to make richly educational diagnostic assessments and populate test-taker reports with formative feedback and targeted learning activities.
 The cost of developing new assessments decreases as the Lectical Dictionary grows.

 Building knowledge about learning is not a major goal for most assessment developers.
 Building and storing items—hundreds of them—is.
 Traditional test developers need to continuously create items ;because the items must be rotated and eventually retired to prevent cheating.
 The cost of item development increases as item types become more complex in response to demands for more open-ended, open response questions.